cmps356s19/cmps356-content/Examples/10.react-examples/1.basic-examples/README.md

 ### Build for production
 parcel build src/index.html --public-url ./

-### Note
+### Important notes
-// Tell parcel to use the browser's built in async/await "browserslist": [
+// Tell parcel to use the browser's built in async/await by adding this to package.js:
+  "browserslist": [
     "last 1 Chrome version"
   ]

+//To avoid parcel errors, you need to uncheck WebStorm "safe write"
+    in Preferences > Appearance & Behavior > System Settings
+See https://parceljs.org/hmr.html#safe-write for further details.